 Just after independence, our leaders hated cities, for them, they were a symbol of colonial past.
 Politics regularly favored rural development (to the extent that states showed their urban areas as rural to get funds from the center) despite the fact that India was urbanizing at a rapid pace.
 Badly planned urban agglomerations (and slums) are a consequence of these bad policies.
-The cities that were built (Chandigarh, Dispur, Durgapur etc.) were more of symbolic importance to the leaders who failed to view the cities as the center of commerce and innovation.
+The cities that were built (Chandigarh, Dispur, Durgapur, etc.) were more of symbolic importance to the leaders who failed to view the cities as the center of commerce and innovation.

 - Better highways

-Despite having inherited a huge rail infrastructure from British Raj, the additions to that were minimal (till Konkan Railway project was started in 1990’s), similarity the improvements made to roads were equally insignificant.
+Despite having inherited a huge rail infrastructure from British Raj, the additions to that were minimal (till Konkan Railway project was started in the 1990s), similarity the improvements made to roads were equally insignificant.
 The author praises NDA for Golden quadrilateral but laments the fact that there is a huge gap between announcement and implementation.